About Scottish Families

 Supporting families across Scotland

-Scottish Families Affected by Alcohol and Drugs is a national charity that supports anyone concerned about someone else’s alcohol or drug use in Scotland.
+Scottish Families Affected by Alcohol and Drugs is a national charity which supports anyone affected by someone else’s alcohol or drug use in Scotland.
 We give information and advice to many people and help them with confidence, communication, general wellbeing, and we link them into local support.
 We also help people recognise and understand the importance of looking after themselves.

-We were created in 2003 by families themselves who came together to support each other and campaign for recognition.
-We’ve grown a lot since then!
+We were established in 2003 by family members themselves who came together to support each other and to campaign for recognition.
+Today, we are recognised as Scotland’s leading charity for families affected by alcohol and drugs.

 Fundraising